YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTRUNCPERCENT, Truncate threshold percentage should be from 0 to 99

-MUPIP Error: This indicates the the value entered for MUPIP REORG -TRUNCATE is invalid.
+MUPIP Error: This indicates that the value entered for MUPIP REORG -TRUNCATE is invalid.

 Action: Specify a valid threshold percentage.